Quasiparticle focusing of bound states in two-dimensional $s$-wave superconductors

 YSR states were first observed on a Nb(110) substrate more than two decades ago \cite{yazdani:probing} and since, the field has developed immensely \cite{franke:review_shiba}.
 Most notably, YSR states have been realized on a monolayer NbSe\textsubscript{2} substrate \cite{menard:coherent}, which on the one hand enhances their spatial extent due to its reduced dimensionality, and on the other hand, imprints a distinctive six-fold symmetry on the LDOS.
 Subsequent experiments on similar substrates found analogous responses \cite{wiesendanger:focusing, thupakula2021coherent} and the accumulation of the LDOS along preferential directions was ascribed to the quasiparticle focusing effect discussed in the first paragraph.
 However, unlike the charge-density response in a normal metal which decays algebraically and whose anisotropy can only be encoded in an overall prefactor, YSR states are also endowed with an exponential decay length which also reflects the anisotropy of FS.
-Very recently, Ortuzar and coworkers \cite{ortuzar2021yushibarusinov} obtained a general analytical expression of the Green's function of the substrate by approximating the Fermi contours by regular polygons, however this expression does not have a physical and transparent interpretation.
-Therefore a precise description of how the anisotropy of the FS underpins the LDOS at the energy of a YSR state is missing.
+Very recently, Ortuzar and coworkers \cite{ortuzar2021yushibarusinov} obtained a general integral expression of the Green's function of the substrate by approximating the Fermi contours by regular polygons.
+However, an explicit description of the quasiparticle focusing effect in superconductors, i.e. the link between simple geometrical features of the exact energy dispersion and the LDOS at the energy of a YSR state, is missing.
 This is exactly the purpose of the present paper.